wesleybeckner/general_applications_of_neural_networks/docs/S1_Multilayer_Perceptron.md

 )
 ```

-### 1.3.5 Exercise: Train your first Neural Networks
+### 🏋️ Exercise 5.1: Train your first Neural Networks

 [back to top](#top)

 We're going to train our first neural network.

-Take the model you created in exercise 1.2.5 and paste it in the cell below.
+Take the model you created in exercise 3 and paste it in the cell below.
 Make sure that the `input_shape` of the first layer matches the number of features in `X_train_std`

 ```python